About This Gallery

 How much data is it?

 A typical Monsterdon is anywhere from 2100 to 3300 posts.
 I capture starting 1 hour before and running to one hour after the event.
-About 55 servers typically answer the anonymous requests, and I retain about 15Mb of JSON for the whole event.
-It’s not unusual for me to pull down 80,000 posts just to get the 2100 unique posts.
+About 55 servers typically answer the anonymous requests, and It’s not unusual for me to pull down 80,000 posts just to get the 2100 unique posts.
 So I get TONS of duplicates.
 It takes anywhere from 35 minutes to 2 hours to pull all the stuff down.

 Useful Links